smartding/macism.nvim/README.md

 ## Configuration

-The following is the default configuration, no need to set this if 'com.apple.keylayout.ABC' works for you.
+The following is the default configuration, the value of `default_input_source` should be input source ID.
+No need to set this option if the default 'com.apple.keylayout.ABC' works for you.

 ```lua
 {